 Granville Street is sometimes a venue for special events in Vancouver, when the city shuts down traffic completely there and the street turns into festival grounds.
 During the 2010 Olympic Games, for example, hundreds of thousands of people celebrated on Granville Street.

 TaiwanFest is an annual event that takes place on Granville Street on the Labour Day weekend in September.
 The Vancouver Halloween Parade and Santa Claus Parade also include Granville Street on their routes in October and December.

-To learn and appreciate the history of Granville Street, including a collection of its old neon signs, you need to visit the Museum of Vancouver (MOV).
+To learn about and appreciate the history of Granville Street, including a collection of its old neon signs, consider visiting the Museum of Vancouver (MOV).

 To find out about other interesting streets, check out Vancouver’s Most Famous and Interesting Streets, where you’ll find other great areas for shopping, entertainment, dining and watching people.